 What Is Eating My Strawberries?

-The most common culprits feasting on strawberries are birds (American robin, scrub jay, and crow), mammals (dogs, deer, squirrels, rabbits, and moles), insects (snails and slugs, strawberry bud weevils, sap beetles, tarnished plant bugs, aphids, and more), and fungi (gray mold).
+The most common animals eating your strawberries are birds (American robin, scrub jay, and crow), mammals (dogs, deer, squirrels, rabbits, and moles), insects (snails and slugs, strawberry bud weevils, sap beetles, tarnished plant bugs, aphids, and more), and fungi (gray mold).

 5 Culprits That Eat Your Strawberries

-Here are 5 common categories of culprits that may be enjoying your juicy strawberries:
+Here are five common categories of culprits that may be enjoying your juicy strawberries:

-If your strawberries grow quite densely (as mine did at a stage before I started transplanting the strawberry daughter plants, or runners), birds would shelter under these to protect them from predators.
+If your strawberries grow quite densely (as mine did at a stage before I started transplanting the strawberry daughter plants or runners), birds will shelter under these to protect them from predators.

 The feathered culprits that enjoy eating sweet strawberries are crows, blue jays, American robins, and scrub jays.